ropensci-archive/roweb2/content/blog/2019-12-03-mark-padgham.md

 {{< figure src = "/img/team/mark-padgham.jpg" width = "250" alt = "Headshot of Mark Padgham" >}}

+> I’ve got a lot of concrete visions for extending testing well beyond anything that’s been done in a computational or quantitative way.
+Convincing leaders in statistics and statistical software that’s a good idea is certainly going to be challenging and very rewarding.

 We talked with Mark to learn more about him, and his work.